 We lose social acceptance and our network of co-workers.
 Self-esteem plummets.
 We may pull away from friends in embarrassment, or due to lack of funds to fully participate in a world we used to inhabit.

 And if job loss and marital problems hit at the same time?
 Is divorce inevitable?
-Job loss during divorce?
-Relocation?
-Empty nest?
+What about job loss during divorce?
+What about the isolation of relocation or empty nest, timed with marital dissolution?
 Then it’s a double whammy, a triple whammy, each loss exacerbated by disconnection from those you rely on, who once relied on you, who may give your life meaning and purpose – or at the very least, shape your days and nights.

 Coping with the loss of a loved one?
 You’ve got a long process of grieving ahead, and loneliness.
 I’m not here to compare the pain of losing a spouse to death versus to divorce.
 But in divorce, you often carry blame and stigma, which adds to the isolation.